 In particular, the inflammation due to members of one species of rhinovirus (RV), the RV-Cs, considered the worst of the “common cold” viruses for causing exacerbations or “asthma attacks”, in children with asthma.

-The study found that fewer regulatory T cells (Tregs) from asthmatic children responded to an RV-C stimuli than to an RV-A stimuli, compared to healthy control children.
+The study found that fewer regulatory T cells (Tregs) from asthmatic children responded to an RV-C stimulus than to an RV-A stimulus, compared to healthy control children.

 Tregs are a small proportion of circulating T cells, but, as the name suggests, they play a (very important) role in modifying the immune response to prevent it over-reacting to an insult like a virus infection.